PBGToken/validators/README.md

 Running `npm run build` in the root package creates a Javascript bundle with Typescript definitions in `./dist/`.

-The generated bundle contains all the validators, and user-defined types and data-functions used by those validators.
-This makes it easy to interact with the smart contract from with JS/TS.
+The generated JS/TS bundle contains all the validators, and user-defined types and data-functions used by those validators.
+This makes it easy to interact with the smart contract from within JS/TS.

 ## Audit recommendations